usetrmnl/trmnlp/README.md

 trmnlp serve                # Starts the server
 ```

-## `./.trmnlp.yml` Reference
+## `./.trmnlp.yml` Reference (Project Config)

-The `.trmnlp.yml` file lives in the root of the plugin repository, and is for configuring the local dev server.
+The `.trmnlp.yml` file lives in the root of the plugin project, and is for configuring the local dev server.

 System environment variables are made available in the `{{ env }}` Liquid varible in this file only.
 This can be used to safely
 supply plugin secrets, like API keys.